What Are B2B Demand Generation Services?

 Quality assurance and call monitoring

-Performance reporting on calls, conversations, and pipeline
+Performance reporting on calls, conversations, and pipeline generated

 8. Ironpaper

-Account-based strategy development
+Account-based strategy development aligned to sales priorities

-Buying committee research and persona development
+Buying committee research and persona development for each target account

-Personalized content creation for target accounts
+Personalized content creation tailored to specific accounts and roles

-Website optimization and conversion improvement
+Website optimization and conversion rate improvement

-Sales and marketing alignment workshops
+Sales and marketing alignment workshops to reduce handoff friction

 Pipeline reporting and account progression tracking